African Grey Parrot Facts – African Grey Parrots As Pets

 Why are African Greys So Clumsy?

 African Grey parrots should always be allowed to fully fledge before having their wings cut for the first time.
 If this is not done, the parrot looks clumsy and often develops insecurities later on in its lifespan.
-Although they have a sort of clumsy look about them, they can be ever so graceful in both flight and landing ability, provided the wing clipping is not done too early in its life.
+Although they have a sort of clumsy look about them, they can be ever so graceful in both flight and landing ability, provided the wing clipping is not done too early in their life.

 Do African Greys Only Bond With One Person?

-An African Grey does tend to have a favourite person, but he can bond with many different people.
+An African Grey does tend to have a favorite person, but he can bond with many different people.
 As long as the entire family handles him and pays attention to him, this shouldn’t be a problem at all.

 Why Won’t My Bird Talk?